 Dr. Judi Sprei is the director of DBTMaryland -Dr. Judi Sprei andAssociates, a comprehensive DBT program serving adolescents, and adults.
 Dr. Sprei specializes in the treatment of problems of emotional regulation such as borderline personality disorder, PTSD ( stress disorder), anxiety, depression, bipolar disorder, dissociative disorders, and emotional eating.
 What these problems all have in common is an underlying issue of emotional dysregulation.
 Therefore, while different in many ways, they are alike in many ways as well.
 Dr. Sprei is less interested in labeling the problem than in helping her clients develop the skills to get relief from the symptoms.
 For many of these issues, Dialectical Behavioral Therapy (DBT), which teaches people the skills to live a more effective and emotionally regulated life, is a very helpful method of treatment.
 DBT teaches the skills of mindfulness, emotional regulation, interpersonal effectiveness and distress tolerance.
 (See: About DBT.)
 These skills, along with the individual psychotherapy component of DBT, help you to create the life you want to live and to be more in control of your emotions and your behavior.

 If I can be of help, please call me at

-or send me an email at
+or send an email to my administrative assistant